-1 (f) Duties.-Not later than 18 months after the 2 date of enactment of this Act, the Board shall present a 3 comprehensive plan for strategies the Administration can 4 take, which include the following objectives: 5 (1) Identifying industry trends that directly or 6 indirectly encourage or discourage women from pur- 7 suing careers in aviation.
-8 (2) Coordinating the efforts of airline compa- 9 nies, nonprofit organizations, and aviation and engi- 10 neering associations to facilitate support for women 11 pursuing careers in aviation.
+1 (f) DUTIES.-Not later than 18 months after the 2 date of enactment of this Act, the Board shall present a 3 comprehensive plan for strategies the Administration can 4 take, which include the following objectives: 5 (1) Identifying industry trends that directly or 6 indirectly encourage or discourage women from pur-7 suing careers in aviation.
+8 (2) Coordinating the efforts of airline compa-9 nies, nonprofit organizations, and aviation and engi-10 neering associations to facilitate support for women 11 pursuing careers in aviation.
 12 (3) Creating opportunities to expand existing 13 scholarship opportunities for women in the aviation 14 industry.
-15 (4) Enhancing aviation training, mentorship, 16 education, and outreach programs that are exclusive 17 to women.
-18 (g) Reports.- 19 (1) In general.-Not later than 2 years after 20 the date of enactment of this Act, the Board shall 21 submit a report outlining the comprehensive plan for 22 strategies pursuant to subsection (f) to- 23 (A) the Committee on Transportation and 24 Infrastructure of the House of Representatives;
+15 (4) Enhancing aviation training, mentorship, education, and outreach programs that are exclusive 16 17 to women.
+18 (g) REPORTS.-

+19 (1) IN GENERAL.-Not later than 2 years after 20 the date of enactment of this Act, the Board shall 21 submit a report outlining the comprehensive plan for 22 strategies pursuant to subsection (f) to-

+23 (A) the Committee on Transportation and 24 Infrastructure of the House of Representatives;

 1 (B) the Committee on Commerce, Science, 2 and Transportation of the Senate; and 3 (C) the Administrator.
 4 (2) AVAILABILITY ONLINE.-The Administrator 5 shall make the report publicly available online and in 6 print.
-7 (h) Sunset.-The Board shall terminate upon the 8 submittal of the report pursuant to subsection (g).
+7 (h) SUNSET.-The Board shall terminate upon the 8 submittal of the report pursuant to subsection (g).
 9 SEC.
 567. GAO STUDY ON THE EFFECT OF GRANTING AN EX- 10 CLUSIVE RIGHT OF AERONAUTICAL SERV- 11 ICES TO AN AIRPORT SPONSOR.
-12 (a) In General.-Not later than 2 years after the 13 date of enactment of this Act, the Administrator of the 14 General Accountability Office shall conduct a study to ex- 15 amine the cases in which an airport sponsor exercised an 16 exclusive right (commonly known as a "proprietary exclu- 17 sive right"), as described in the Federal Aviation Advisory 18 Circular $150/1590$ -6 published on January 4, 2007.
-19 (b) Report.-At the end of the 2-year period under 20 subsection (a), the Administrator shall submit the findings 21 of such report to the Committee on Transportation and 22 Infrastructure of the House of Representatives and the 23 Committee on Commerce, Science, and Transportation of 24 the Senate.
+12 (a) IN GENERAL.-Not later than 2 years after the 13 date of enactment of this Act, the Administrator of the 14 General Accountability Office shall conduct a study to ex- 15 amine the cases in which an airport sponsor exercised an 16 exclusive right (commonly known as a "proprietary exclu- 17 sive right"), as described in the Federal Aviation Advisory 18 Circular 150/1590-6 published on January 4, 2007.
+19 (b) REPORT.-At the end of the 2-year period under 20 (b) REPORT.-At the end of the 2-year period under subsection (a), the Administrator shall submit the findings 20 21 subsection (a), the Administrator shall submit the findings 21 subsection (a), the Administrator shall submit the findings of such report to the Committee on Transportation and

-1 П SEC.
-568. EVALUATION OF AIRPORT MASTER PLANS
+1 SEC.
+568. EVALUATION OF AIRPORT MASTER PLANS.

-- 2 Section 47106 of title 49, United States Code, is - 3 amended by adding at the end the following: - 4 "(h) EVALUATION OF AIRPORT MASTER PLANS.- - 5 When evaluating the master plan of an airport for pur- - 6 poses of this subchapter, the Secretary shall take into ac- - 7 count- - 8 "(1) the role the airport plays with respect to - 9 medical emergencies and evacuations; and - 10 "(2) the role the airport plays in emergency or - disaster preparedness in the community served by - the airport.". - 13 SEC.
-569. STUDY REGARDING DAY-NIGHT AVERAGE SOUND - 14 LEVELS. - 15 (a) STUDY.-The Administrator of the Federal Avia- - 16 tion Administration shall evaluate alternative metrics to - 17 the current average day night level standard, such as the - 18 use of actual noise sampling and other methods, to ad- - 19 dress community airplane noise concerns. - 20 (b) Report.-Not later than 180 days after the date - 21 of enactment of this Act, the Administrator shall submit - 22 to Congress a report on the results of the study, including - 23 a description of the proposed structure of a recommended - 24 pilot program.
+2 Section 47106 of title 49, United States Code, is3 amended by adding at the end the following:

+4 "(h) EVALUATION OF AIRPORT MASTER PLANS.- 5 When evaluating the master plan of an airport for pur6 poses of this subchapter, the Secretary shall take into ac7 count-

+8 "(1) the role the airport plays with respect to9 medical emergencies and evacuations; and

+10 "(2) the role the airport plays in emergency or 11 disaster preparedness in the community served by 12 the airport.".

+13 SEC.
+569. STUDY REGARDING DAY-NIGHT AVERAGE SOUND 14 LEVELS.

+(a) STUDY.-The Administrator of the Federal Aviation Administration shall evaluate alternative metrics to the current average day night level standard, such as the use of actual noise sampling and other methods, to address community airplane noise concerns.

+(b) REPORT.-Not later than 180 days after the date of enactment of this Act, the Administrator shall submit to Congress a report on the results of the study, including a description of the proposed structure of a recommended pilot program.